canonical/kafka-operator/docs/how-to/h-deploy-azure.md

 az role assignment list --role <AZURE_ROLE>
 ```

-If this is the case, you can remove the role assignment first and then the role itself with the following commands:
+If there is an unwanted role left, you can remove the role assignment first and then the role itself with the following commands:

 ```shell
 az role assignment delete --role <AZURE_ROLE>